Root Cause

 Better Internal Support

-- Fewer escalations meant more time for complex cases—and less burnout for the team.
+- Fewer escalations meant more time for complex cases.

-Clear communication isn’t fluff—it’s a risk mitigation tool.
+Clear communication is a risk mitigation tool.
 Preventable confusion wastes time, increases liability, and erodes trust.

 By using data to guide support content, we didn’t just reduce volume.
 We helped people use their benefits better.